blackbaud/uat-kit/content/walkthroughs/xpaths/index.md

 XPath is a syntax that defines parts of XML documents and uses path expressions to select nodes within those XML documents.
 The {{ stache.config.product_name_short }} relies on XPaths to parse HTML elements and find desired elements, and this tutorial describes how to create XPaths that consistently and uniquely locate elements within ***Blackbaud CRM***.

 When you create XPaths for elements in ***Blackbaud CRM***, keep in mind that:
-1. The UAT Automation Kit accepts XPath parameters under the assumption that they return a single element, so make sure your XPath filter out any invisible elements.
+1. The UAT Automation Kit accepts XPath parameters under the assumption that they return a single element, so make sure your XPaths filter out any invisible elements.
 2. When you create XPaths, follow the steps that you want to reproduce in your automation.
 That way, the state of ***Blackbaud CRM*** when you create the XPath should match the state when the automation runs.

+<p class="alert alert-info">The {{ stache.config.product_name_short }} API provides many XPath constructors for various application components such as panels and dialogs.
+Use the API documentation to see the XPath constructors that are available, the parameters they require, and the types of elements that they uniquely locate.</p>

 ## Prerequisites